iodeOS/ota/README.md

 We included many useful default apps, but our choice cannot suit everyone; so we added the possibility to remove them.
 It can be done at the end of the phone setup, or at any time by going to Parameters -> Apps & Notifications -> Preinstalled apps.

-* MicroG core apps: GmsCore, GsfProxy, microG Companion.
+* MicroG core apps: microG Services, microG Companion, GsfProxy.
 * App stores : FDroid (with F-Droid Privileged Extension) and Aurora Store.
-* Browser: our own fork of Firefox (with Qwant as default search engine, many other ones added, telemetry disabled, parts of telemetry code removed) instead of * * Lineage’s default browser Jelly.
+* Browser: our own fork of Firefox (with Qwant as default search engine, many other ones added, telemetry disabled, parts of telemetry code removed) instead of Lineage’s default browser Jelly.
 * SMS: QKSMS instead of Lineage's default SMS app.
 * Email: p≡p (Pretty Easy Privacy).
-* Camera: our own fork of Open Camera, with a few tweaks.
 * Maps/navigation: Magic Earth GPS & Navigation (the only one free but not open source).
-* Keyboard: OpenBoard instead of AOSP keyboard.
+* Keyboard: HeliBoard instead of AOSP keyboard.
-* PDF: Pdf Viewer Plus.
+* PDF: PdfViewerPlus.
 * Personnal notes: Carnet.
 * {Ad/Malware/Data leak}-blocker: iodé.
 * News: to keep users informed about our developments, as well as a FAQ.
-* Meteo: Geometric Weather.
+* Meteo: Breezy Weather.

 # How to flash Shift (SHIFT6mq)